 Associate Program Director: Ma.
 Carla Angela Hernaez-Evangelista, MD

-Dr. Evangelista graduated from the University of the City of Manila, College of Medicine, the Philippines in 2006.
+Dr. Evangelista graduated from the University of the City of Manila, College of Medicine, in Philippines in 2006.
 She completed her Internal Medicine Residency at Lincoln Hospital in 2014.
 She started working as an Attending Physician at Lincoln Hospital-Ambulatory Care in 2014 to 2020.
 She recently joined the Hospitalist Department last August 2020.
 She started as the Associate Program Director of the Internal Medicine Residency Program since 2017.

-Areas of Interests: Residents and Medical Students Education and Training; Simulation lab training; Peer Based Learning Rotation.
+Areas of Interests: Residents and Medical Students Education and Training; Simulation lab/ Ventilator training; Peer Based Learning Rotation.